-Minor child of deceased parent
+Minor child of a deceased parent

 Senior citizen age 70 and older

-Veteran with a service connected disability
+Veteran with a service-connected disability

 More detailed information about the qualifications for each type of exemption may be obtained by viewing the Exemption Brochure (PDF) or by requesting more information from the Assessor's office.

-Who May File You may file an application if you meet all qualifications for a personal exemption as of July 1.
+You may file an application if you meet all qualifications for a personal exemption as of July 1.
 You may also apply if you are the administrator / executor of an estate of a person that qualified as of July 1.

-How to File Your application must be filed with the Board of Assessors by December 15 or 3 months after the actual tax bills are mailed for that fiscal year.
+Your application must be filed with the Board of Assessors by December 15 or 3 months after the actual tax bills are mailed for that fiscal year.
 The normal time frame for filing starts as of July 1 and ends approximately the end of the following March.
 This deadline cannot be extended for any reason.